 Now follow the steps below to back up the file cloud to Dropbox with CBackup, and then delete the local file:

 Step 1.
 Download, install and run the CBackup software.
 Then, sign up for a CBackup account and sign in.

 Step 2.
-Click My Storage on the left side, then click + > Add Cloud, select Dropbox and hit Add.
+Click My Storage on the left side, then click Add Clouds, select Dropbox, and hit Add.
 Then follow the on-screen guide to allow CBackup to access files of your Dropbox account.

 Step 3.
-Click the Backup Tasks tab and the New Task button.
+Click the Backup tab and the Backup PC to Public Cloud button.

 Step 4.
-Specify the Task Name, and click Add Source button to choose folders you want to backup to cloud.
-Hit the Add Destination button, click Single Cloud and choose Dropbox as the target location.
+Specify the Task Name, and choose folders/files you want to backup to the cloud.
+Choose Dropbox as the target location.

-Note: You can tap Settings at the bottom of the interface, under the Enable schedule backup option, specify the time you want to backup files to cloud, and click OK.
+Note: You can tap Settings at the bottom of the interface, tick the box next to Set a backup schedule for automated backup, specify the time you want to backup files to cloud, and click OK.

 Step 5.
-And then click Start Backup button.
+And then click the Start Backup button.

 Step 6.
 Delete files from local that you have backed up and you don't need, now Dropbox will make the folder online only.

 If you are looking for a way to make Dropbox files online only, you can choose any of the above three methods to complete.
 If you are an ordinary individual user of Dropbox, we strongly recommend you to use CBackup, the service not only uploads files to Dropbox with the professional backup method, so that files can be stored in the cloud forever, and it is more secure and stable than any cloud storage service.